MelloSec/DKIMPossibleV2/README.md

 ## Usage
 I made this as easy as possible because of my own shortcomings.
 This is what it takes, this is waht it expects.
 Modify this as you see fit, the values will be passed from the Deploy script to the Gen-Whatever scripts to create the templates.
-Runs from .\Deploy\
+Runs from .\Deploy\, which is deleted and recreated each run.

-### Generate a new Key Vault, use an S3 backend
+### Generate a new Key Vault, use an S3 backend to onboard a domain, onboard your domain and verify
 ```powershell
 $params = @{